KrisanatA/animbook-journal/motivation-letter.md

 Dear Professor Cook,
 \bigskip

-Please consider our article titled "ToOoOlTiPs: An R Package for Customizable Tooltips in Interactive Graphics" for publication in the R Journal.
+Please consider our article titled "animbook: Visualizing Changes in Performance Measures and Demographic Affiliations Using Animation" for publication in the R journal.

-The manuscript introduces the new package called `ToOoOlTiPs` which provides examples on how to use interactive graphics in journal articles, and general tips for making an interesting contribution.
+The manuscript introduces the new package called `animbook` which provides new visualization functions to generate an animation.
+This animation is used for visualizing the changes in the categorical data that are measured over time.
+It also delves into the data format required, considerations for creating animations, and visual design.

 We believe the readers of the R Journal will find this article helpful for their work because it provides generally useful instructions that will work for many purposes.